captain-ruffles/captain-ruffles/README.md

 - 👋 Hi, I’m @captain-ruffles
 - 👀 I’m interested in coding, cycling, swimming, and running.
 I also like physics, especially atomic structure.
-One day I will have a cat called Proton.
+Someday I will have a cat called Proton.
 - 🌱 I’m currently learning Python, I am intermediate and looking for some ideas!
 - 💞️ I’m looking to collaborate on any games or cool projects.
 - 📫 How to reach me I wouldn't bother as I'm not the best programmer out there, but if you have any questions feel free to ask.